GluuFederation/tutorials/cedarling/react/react-cedarling-rbac-integration-authorization.md

 1. Select repository where you want to save your policies.
 [More Details](https://gluu.org/agama/authorization-policy-designer/)

-1. Create a new policy store named `JansReactCedarlingRBAC`.
+1. Create a new policy store named `JanssenReactCedarlingRBAC`.

 ## Step 2: Define Schema